previsionio/prevision-python/docs/source/getting_started.rst

 Preparing your external models
 ------------------------------

-Before to create an external experiment, you have to create a list of tuple containing at least one item.

-Each tuple contains 3 items describing an external model as follows:
+Before creating an external experiment, you have to define a non-empty list of tuple where each tuple contains 3 items describing an external model as follows:

-    1) The name you want to give to the model
+    1) the name you want to give to the model
-    2) The path to the model in onnx format
+    2) the path to the model in onnx format
-    3) The path to a yaml file containing metadata about the model
+    3) the path to a yaml file containing metadata about the model

 .. code-block:: python